 Hermann Park (and beer garden) was located between the West Fork of the Trinity River and North Main Street at Northwest 2nd Street.
 Sons of Hermann had begun as a mutual protection society for German immigrants in 1840 in New York.
 The Fort Worth lodge hosted its Maifest in Hermann Park well into the twentieth century.

 But by the turn of the century, as this 1901 Register clip shows, the Fort Worth branch of the Railroad Boys’ Social Club got in on the Maifestivities, hosting its own Maifest at Hermann Park.
 Prizes to race winners included a marriage license.
 The club had branches in other large cities such as San Francisco, San Antonio, and Atlanta.

 This clip from the May 19, 1912 Star-Telegram shows that Sons of Hermann continued to host their Maifest at Hermann Park.
 Special guest that year was Colonel Jake Wolters, born in Texas of German ancestry.
 Wolters, an antiprohibitionist, would lose his U.S. Senate race to prohibitionist Morris Sheppard.
 On April 4, 1917—the day the U.S. Senate voted to declare war on Germany—Sheppard would introduce the Eighteenth Amendment, ushering in Prohibition in 1920.

 In 1925 a new Army camp (later fort) near Mineral Wells would be named for—you guessed it—legislator and soldier Jacob Franklin “Jake” Wolters.

 Schools also held their own Maifests.

-As these clips show, since the nineteenth century Mother Nature has never let us forget that when it comes to blessing the annual event with gutes Wetter, she Mai, and then again she Mai not.
+As these clips show, since the nineteenth century Mother Nature has never let us forget that when it comes to blessing the spring event with gutes Wetter, she Mai, and then again she Mai not.